 Parents also felt the need for more explicit information to be made available about what the RSE entails.
-Our curriculum map can be found in Appendix 1.
+Our curriculum map, lesson objectives and vocabulary list can be found in Appendix 1.

 4. Definition

 RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
 Parts of sex education is taught as part of the science curriculum as part of "Animals including Humans."